top of page

 • Dialing In The 5E3 Tweed Deluxe - Jay Leonard J (2022):: Presented by the super-talented, super-enthusiastic Jay Leonard J, this is without doubt the most comprehensive amp demo I have ever seen.
 Jay takes us through every tone combination you could hope to achieve with the Fender Deluxe 5E3, using the near-perfect clone RYRA Elegante tweed amp.
 And even if your interest isn't in a Deluxe 5E3, I guarantee you'll learn things about amp tones and how to achieve them that you would only otherwise find through hours of experimentation,.
 Unadulterated gold dust!

 • What Is The Tweed Sound? - Rhett Shull & Joe Bonamassa (2020): Well, there's an endorsement for you.
 A broader perspective, covering the history and the full range of classic Tweed amps.
 "We wouldn't have modern music today without these amps."
 A bold claim, but you'll come round to it ;-).
-But, when it comes down to it, of all the Fender Tweeds, Rhett's favourite is the 57 5E3 Twin Deluxe - and the one he spends the most time playing throughout the video.
+Good to see and hear that, of all the Fender Tweeds, Rhett's favourite is a 57 Deluxe, just like this one.
 No question!

 • The Edge Signature Deluxe: Scotty Moore, Neil Young, Keith Richards, Billy Gibbons are all well-known for their love of the Deluxe, but it was U2's The Edge who got his own Signature Deluxe in 2016.
 And there you have it: Vertigo!